 A. Individual Appeals

 If an individual feels that they have extenuating circumstances that should allow them to be exempt from any or all of the intramural eligibility guidelines, he or she can make a written appeal stating his/her reasons for exemption from the rules.
 This appeal will be reviewed by the administrative staff.
+Individuals approved on appeal that are not normally eligible to participate in Intramural Sports are subject to an activity use fee.

 B. Individual Penalties